VolodymyrMamaevsky/Hotel_Booking/README.md

 ## Hotel_Booking (fastapi app)

 #### Online hotel booking site.
-Added user registration and hotel booking via admin panel.
+User registration and authorization have been added.
+Sorting for room bookings has been implemented.

 #### Technologies: Python, FastAPI, Postgresql, Pydantic, SqlAlchemy.